-- the initiation, timing, progress and results of our pre-clinical studies and clinical trials, including our ongoing clinical trials and any planned clinical trials for avapritinib, pralsetinib, fisogatinib and BLU263, and our research and development programs; - our ability to advance drug candidates into, and successfully complete, clinical trials; - the timing or likelihood of regulatory actions, filings and approvals for our drug candidates and our ability to successfully expand the indication for avapritinib, including our ability to obtain approval for our pending new drug application, or NDA, for avapritinib for the treatment of fourth-line gastrointestinal stromal tumor from the U.S. Food and Drug Administration, or FDA, obtain marketing approval for avapritinib for additional indications or in additional geographies and obtain marketing approval for pralsetinib; - the actual or potential benefits of FDA designations such as orphan drug, fast track and breakthrough therapy designation or priority review, and the review of current or future NDA's under the FDA's Oncology Center of Excellence Real-Time Oncology Review pilot program or the FDA's Project Orbis initiative: - our ability and plans in continuing to build out our commercial infrastructure and successfully launching, marketing and selling AYVAKITTM (avapritinib) and any current and future drug candidates for which we receive marketing approval; - the rate and degree of market acceptance of AYVAKIT and any current and future drug candidates for which we receive marketing approval; - the pricing and reimbursement of AYVAKIT and any current and future drug candidates for which we receive marketing approval; - our ability to successfully develop manufacturing processes for AYVAKIT and any current and future drug candidates and secure manufacturing, packaging and labeling arrangements for development activities and commercial production; - the implementation of our business model and strategic plans for our business, drug and drug candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering AYVAKIT, our current and future drug candidates and technology; - the potential benefits of our existing cancer immunotherapy collaboration with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. and our collaboration with CStone Pharmaceuticals, as well as our ability to maintain these collaborations and establish other strategic collaborations; - the potential benefits of our exclusive license agreement with Clementia Pharmaceuticals, Inc.;
+- the timing or likelihood of regulatory actions, filings and approvals for our current and future drug candidates, including our ability to obtain marketing approval for avapritinib and pralsetinib for additional indications or in additional geographies; - our ability and plans in continuing to build out our commercial infrastructure and successfully launching, marketing and selling AYVAKITTM (avapritinib) (marketed in Europe under the brand name AYVAKYT[®]), GAVRETOTM (pralsetinib) and any current and future drug candidates for which we receive marketing approval; - the rate and degree of market acceptance of AYVAKIT/AYVAKYT, GAVRETO and any current and future drug candidates for which we receive marketing approval; - the pricing and reimbursement of AYVAKIT/AYVAKYT, GAVRETO and any current and future drug candidates for which we receive marketing approval; - the initiation, timing, progress and results of our pre-clinical studies and clinical trials, including our ongoing clinical trials and any planned clinical trials for avapritinib, pralsetinib, fisogatinib, BLU-263, BLU-945 and our research and development programs; - our ability to advance drug candidates into, and successfully complete, clinical trials; - our ability to successfully develop manufacturing processes for any of our current and future drugs or drug candidates and to secure manufacturing, packaging and labeling arrangements for development activities and commercial production; - the implementation of our business model and strategic plans for our business, drugs, drug candidates, platform and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our current and future drugs, drug candidates and technology; - the potential benefits of our collaboration with F. Hoffmann-La Roche Ltd and Genentech, Inc. to develop and commercialize pralsetinib globally (excluding Greater China), our cancer immunotherapy collaboration with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc., and our collaboration with CStone Pharmaceuticals to develop and commercialize avapritinib, pralsetinib and fisogatinib in Greater China, as well as our ability to maintain these collaborations and establish additional strategic collaborations; - the potential benefits of our exclusive license agreement with Clementia Pharmaceuticals, Inc. to develop and commercialize BLU-782 for fibrodysplasia ossificans progressiva;

-- the development of a companion diagnostic test for AYVAKIT to identify patients with a PDGFRA D842V mutation or companion diagnostic tests for our current or future drug candidates; - our financial performance, estimates of our expenses, future revenues, capital requirements and our needs for future financing; - developments relating to our competitors and our industry; and - the impact and scope of the COVID-19 pandemic on our business, operations, strategy, goals and anticipated milestones, including our ongoing and planned research and discovery activities, ability to conduct ongoing and planned clinical trials, clinical supply of current or future drug candidates, commercial supply of AYVAKIT and any current or future drug candidates for which we receive marketing approval, and the launch, marketing and sale of AYVAKIT and any current and future drug candidates for which we receive marketing approval.
+- the development of companion diagnostic tests for our current or future drugs or drug candidates; - our financial performance, estimates of our revenues, expenses and capital requirements and our needs for future financing, including our ability to achieve a self-sustainable financial profile; - developments relating to our competitors and our industry; - the actual or potential benefits of designations granted by the U.S. Food and Drug Administration, or FDA, such as orphan drug, fast track and breakthrough therapy designation or priority review, and the review of current or future new drug applications under the FDA's Oncology Center of Excellence Real-Time Oncology Review pilot program or the FDA's Project Orbis initiative; and - the impact and scope of the COVID-19 pandemic on our business, operations, strategy, goals and anticipated milestones, including our ongoing and planned research and discovery activities, ability to conduct ongoing and planned clinical trials, clinical supply of current or future drug candidates, and the launch, marketing, sale and commercial supply of AYVAKIT/AYVAKYT, GAVRETO and any current or future drug candidates for which we receive marketing approval.